riteshmehrotra/coaching-journal/docs/software-craftsmanship/not-tech-debt.md

 has_toc: true
 ---

-# Postponing quality is not Techincal debt. its's irresponsible software development
+# Not Techincal debt.. that's irresponsible software development

-*"We know we have technical debt.
-We have added quality related items in our backlog and will pick as soon as we have some bandwidth"*
+*"Yeah, we know we have technical debt.
+We have added a dedicated epic in our backlog for quality related items and will pick as soon as we have some bandwidth from business deliverables"*

-I have heard this numerous times.
-Be it the lack of automated unit tests, legacy code slowing down development or inability to continuously integrate and deliver.
+Be it the lack of automated testing, code maintainability issues or team's inability to continuously integrate and deliver.
+"We will do it later" -  is a common response I get to hear often.

-## Some popular reasons, and why they don't make sense
+## Some popular "buts", and why they don't make sense

-### But we are just doing a PoC
+### But, we just started this as a PoC for this new platform/technology

-<>
+Why shouldn't a techical evalution involve how quality will be handled?

-### We take care of quality post development
+### But, we take care of quality post development

 Quality later delays customer's right to delivery by leaving potential bugs to be discovered later and its a disservice to the investers.
-### Our focus is delivery right now, we will improve design later
+### But, our focus is delivery right now, we will improve design later

 Substandard code that makes maintainance harder